slumber session: philippe hallais (low jack) | read | i-D

-Philippe Hallais, aka French producer Low Jack, is known in France for his deep house and even deeper techno.
-He recently signed a very exciting LP to Modern Love Records under his IRL name, Philipe Hallais.
+Philippe Hallais aka French producer Low Jack is known en France for his deep house and even deepertechno, recently signed a very exciting LP to Modern Love Records under his IRL name, Philipe Hallais.

-Collaborating with Vetements-associated creative Ethan Assouline, Philippe has dreamed up a very special project — a visual concept album, some would call it — around its title, An American Hero.
+Collaborating with photographer and director Ethan Assouline, Philippe has dreamed up a very special project -- a visual concept album, some would call it -- around its title, An American Hero.
 Clever Parisian designers (and founders of artist platform 22 Rue Muller) Groupe CCC have pulled the whole thing together with a shiny website that pairs samples from each track with a short video, telling the story of, well, an American sporting hero as he discovers his destiny.
 The footage is very eerie, very nice, and very Twin Peaks.

-We liked the project so much that we called on Philippe to make us a bedtime mix.
+We liked the project so much - lead track Angela recently appeared online - that we called on Philippe to make us a bedtime mix.
 Sitting at just under an hour long, he has filled it with drippy, trippy tunes and the kind of vocal samples that'll send weird characters spiralling in and out of your subconscious.
 Keep one eye open for the release of the forthcoming album, stick the mix on, and meet the man behind the music.

 Hi Philippe!
 Tell us, what inspires your music?